MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/usb-peripheral-power-drain-status-unhealthy.md

 ## Cause

-This issue occurs if the **Stop devices when screen is off** setting is enabled on the Teams Rooms device.
+This issue occurs if the **Stop devices when my screen is off to help save battery** setting is enabled on the Teams Rooms device.

 Every new Teams Rooms device includes a Windows configuration that specifies whether to stop the connected USB devices when the screen is off.
 By default, this setting is set to disabled.
 However, it might sometimes be changed.

-When Windows goes into a lower power state while the **Stop devices** setting is enabled, it will keep track of any persistent USB communications.
-In this situation, Windows will issue a USB device reset if it sees that one or more USB peripherals have been idle for a long time.
-This prevents the device from going into a deeper and more vulnerable power state during which a USB peripheral might drain its battery.
-While this behavior shouldn't apply to any Teams Rooms devices that are always plugged into AC power, it is known to cause issues in the past, such as unexpected USB disconnections that cause the device's firmware or mishandled drivers to become unresponsive.
+When Windows goes into a lower power state while the *Stop devices when my screen is off* setting is enabled, it will keep track of any persistent USB communications.
+In this situation, if Windows sees that one or more USB peripherals have been idle for a long time, preventing the device from entering a deeper power state (a condition in which a USB peripheral drains the device's battery), Windows will issue a USB device reset.
+While this behavior shouldn't apply to any Teams Rooms devices that are always plugged into AC power, it's known to cause issues in the past, such as unexpected USB disconnections that cause the device's firmware or mishandled drivers to become unresponsive.
 Therefore, if this setting is enabled, the Teams Rooms Pro agent detects and reports the status of **USB Peripheral Power Drain** as **Unhealthy**.

 ## Resolution